sergei-mironov/litrepl/README.md

 ^D
 ```

-The variable `W` now resides in our session and could be queried upon
+The variable `W` now resides in the session and could be queried during
 subsequent evaluations.

 #### AI